-The next two legs were about border crossing, quite a bit of border crossing.
+Border crossing, that’s what the next two legs were about.
 The course was to be set northwest.
 Heavy weather was looming over Germany and central Europe.
 I had my share of mega-wetness the day before.

 So, west was the best.